-Carlos Queiroz has left his position as Iran head coach after four years at the helm.
+Queiroz leaves his role as Iran head coach

 The former Real Madrid boss took charge of Iran in April 2011 and led the team to the 2014 World Cup in Brazil.